 This module will:

-You may take 20 credits in an elective module offered by another department, or a Languages For All module.
+You may take an elective module offered by another department, or a Languages For All module.

 Modules may change from year to year, but all will help you to develop the knowledge, understanding, and skills that you'll use in more specialised investigations in your third year.

 You will also study either four or five option modules.
 In previous years, options have covered topics such as: